-SOCI 420.
-Senior Seminar.
+SOCI 499.
+Senior Seminar in Social Science Research Careers

-Capstone course in which students will research, write and present a major research paper on an approved topic.
-This course satisfies the advanced composition requirement of the General Education curriculum.
+Capstone course in which students will research, write, and present a major research paper on an approved topic.
+This course is intended for students who plan to pursue graduate degrees and/or work in research oriented careers in nonprofits, public service, and/or higher education.
+Students should consult with their advisor to determine enrollment in either CJUS 499 or SOCI 499.
+This course satisfies the advanced composition requirement for General Education.
+Senior standing required.